Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

         $cargo test -- --nocapture

-.. dropdown::  My tx is rejected and I get an error code number.
+.. dropdown::  My transaction is rejected and I get an error code number.
 How can I interpret smart contract errors?

     Error codes come from the ``concordium-std`` crate or are thrown by the smart contract itself.